 For those that attend the Medical Day Case/NGS for infusions we agree at this stage you are to attend as planned as long as you are well.
 If you have any signs of COVID19 or any other illness please call/email as soon as possible so we can advise.
 If you have members of the household possibly affected and you are due to come for an infusion please contact us as soon as possible.

-The IBD Grid on self-isolation (tab down to the bottom of this page to download) for those on IBD treatments will hopefully help and guide you.
 When attending the day case unit head straight there, wash your hands at the wash stations, use the hand gel and avoid conversations with other patient's unless at least 2 metres apart.

 If you don't want to attend for treatment then please email/call the IBD nurses to inform them ASAP.
 We all agree that we should aim to keep your IBD stable and avoid flares where possible.